Skip to main content

 Personal Connection

-For-profit businesses have a tendency to focus on the bottom line.
-Nonprofits, however, must maintain a focus on the personal connections they have with the people involved in their organizations’ causes.
 Nonprofit managers need a people-centered approach to management, rather than a money- or project-centered approach.
-In order for the mission of the nonprofit to stay front and center, managers must prioritize relationships with employees, volunteers and the people their organizations serve.
+For the mission of the nonprofit to stay at the front and center, managers must prioritize relationships with employees, volunteers and the people their organizations serve.
+This relational approach creates trust, fosters collaboration and ultimately amplifies the organization’s ability to create meaningful social change.

 Difficulty Measuring Results

 Nonprofits often have difficulty measuring the results of their work, compared to for-profit businesses that can look at their sales and profits to quantify success.
 A nonprofit can sometimes measure success by the amount of money it raises at a fundraiser, by the number of volunteers that engage its cause, or by the number of people it serves.
-Sometimes, however, the work of a nonprofit is not about serving a greater quantity of people but providing a greater quality of service to a relatively small number of people.
+Sometimes, however, the work of a nonprofit is not about serving a greater number of people but providing a greater quality of service to a relatively small number of people.
 One life changed is worth all the work of the entire organization.

 Related Articles